 There are a number of preparation steps involved in conducting effective staff review meetings.
-First of all, each employee should not only have a clear understanding of his or her specific duties, but should have these written down and memorialized in a list.
+First of all, each employee should not only have a clear understanding of his or her specific duties, but should have these written down and memorialized on a list.
 This duties list will be an important point of reference for the employee’s evaluation.
-Normally, we have each duties list written at the time that a staff person is hired and modified, as necessary, when they take on different tasks.
+Normally, we have each person’s duties list prepared at the time that a staff person is hired and modified, as necessary, when they take on different tasks.
 If you do not already have such a duties list for every one of your staff, you should have them create such a list.
 For an example of a duties list for my executive assistant, click here.

 STEP TWO: Conduct an Annual Employee Survey.

 The second important step I take in preparing for staff reviews is an Annual Employee Survey.
 This survey is distributed in December and is required to be returned in plenty of time to utilize the results of the survey in the January performance review meeting.
 As stated in a previous newsletter article, this Employee Survey is also very important in establishing the firm’s goals for the year that you should present at the opening “Kick-Off” meeting with your entire firm (that should take place before your individual reviews).
 The Employee Survey could be used again prior to the July performance review, if you feel that you need additional employee feedback.
 The Employee Survey can often help you spot certain issues, from the employee’s standpoint, that you should address at their review meeting.
 To view a sample of an actual Employee Survey that we have developed for my firm, click here.

 If you are implementing good ongoing supervision, accountability and feedback systems within your firm, which I will talk about briefly later, you should already have a very good idea of any special issues that employees have.
 However, the Survey tends to “clean up” or otherwise disclose items that may have been overlooked in your normal firm processes.